CodingLife1024/blog-content/foul-play.md

 the landscape of polite exchanges,
-I find truth hidden in the hard edges, in the jagged syllables that tumble from lips like fireflies in the night— their sharpness illuminating a darkness that polite language often conceals.
+I find truth hidden in the hard edges, in the jagged syllables that tumble from lips like fireflies in the night- their sharpness illuminating a darkness that polite language often conceals.
 Their words, raw and unfiltered,